Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

 \section{Low Differentially Closed Fields}

-Corollary \ref{cor:jumpspectra} demonstrated that, for every nonlow Turing degree $\bfd$, there exists a $\bfd$-computable differentially closed field with no computable presentation: with $\bfd'>\bfz'$, just take the model of \DCF0 given by the corollary with jump degree $\bfd'$.
-(The corollary showed not only that this structure has jump degree $\bfd'$, but also that every degree whose jump computes $\bfd'$ lies in its spectrum.
-In particular, the structure has a $\bfd$-computable copy.)
-Of course, there do exist noncomputable low Turing degrees $\bfd$, that is, degrees with $\bfd>\bfz$ but $\bfd'=\bfz'$.
-Corollary \ref{cor:jumpspectra} does not yield any method for proving the same result for these degrees.
-Indeed, the surprising answer, to be proven in this section, is that when $\bfd$ is low, every $\bfd$-computable differentially closed field has the degree $\bfz$ in its spectrum.
+Theorem \ref{thm:jumpspectra} demonstrated that, for every nonlow Turing degree $\bfd$, there exists a $\bfd$-computable differentially closed field with no computable presentation: with $\bfd'>\bfz'$, just take the model of \DCF0 given by the corollary with jump degree $\bfd'$.
+(The corollary showed specifically that every degree whose jump computes $\bfd'$ lies in the spectrum, so the structure has a $\bfd$-computable copy.)
+Of course, there exist noncomputable low Turing degrees $\bfd$, i.e., degrees with $\bfd>\bfz$ but $\bfd'=\bfz'$.
+Theorem \ref{thm:jumpspectra} yields no proof of the same result for these degrees.
+Indeed, the surprising answer is that when $\bfd$ is low, every $\bfd$-computable differentially closed field has the degree $\bfz$ in its spectrum.

+\begin{thm} Every low differentially closed field $K$ of characteristic $0$ is isomorphic to a computable differential field. \end{thm}

+Before beginning the full proof, we give some idea how it will go.
+Our goal is to construct a computable differential field $F$, with elements $y_0,y_1,\ldots$, isomorphic to $K$, whose elements are $x_0,x_1,\ldots$.
+The isomorphism $x_n\mapsto y_{h(n)}$ will be $\Delta^0_2$, and we construct finite approximations $h_s$ to $h$.
+We must ensure that the limit of these $h_s$ exists and is a bijection.
+The requirement $\R_n$ is that $\lim_sh_s(n)$ exists; the requirement $\S_m$ is that $\lim_s h_s^{-1}(m)$ exists.
+Since each $h_s$ will define a finite partial isomorphism into $F$ from the current approximation $K_s$ to $K$, the limit $h$ will then define an isomorphism from $K$ onto $F$.

+For a single element $x_n\in K$, the basic module for satisfying $\R_n$ is not difficult.
+Since $K$ is low, we can guess effectively at the minimal differential polynomial $p_n$ of $x_n$ over the finitely many higher-priority elements $x_i$ of $K$.
+Assuming at stage $s$ that our current guess is correct, we simply check through the finitely many elements currently in $F$ to see whether this $p_n$ is currently the minimal polynomial of any of them over the corresponding $y_{h_s(i)}$ in $F$.
+If so (and if that element is not already claimed by a higher-priority requirement), then we choose it as the image of $x_n$.
+If not, then we add a new element to $F$, making it a solution of $p_n$, and define it to be the image of $x_n$ at this stage.
+Once our guesses at $p_n$ have stabilized, this element will be $y_{h(n)}$, the image of $x_n$ under our $\Delta^0_2$-isomorphism.
+In the meantime, if our guess at $p_n$ changes, we simply start the process over, leaving a leftover element in $F$.